Kongduino/RUI3_LoRa_P2P_BLE_PING_PONG/README.md

 # RUI3_LoRa_P2P_BLE_PING_PONG

 A BLE-enabled PING-PONG LoRa P2P sketch for RUI3 / RAK4631 and RAK3172.
 But but but, you say, the RAK3172 doesn't have BLE?!?
-Well, then, disable it, mah dude!
+Well, then, we will disable it, mah dude!
+The code relies on a define from the API, `__RAKBLE_H__`, that lets us know whether BLE is available.

 ![BLE](BLE.png)